sayanarijit/viper/README.md

-    hosts:count         [Hosts -> int] count the number of hosts hosts:sort          [Hosts -> Hosts] sort the hosts hosts:pipe          [Hosts -> ?] pipe the hosts to the given handler hosts:task          [Hosts -> Runners] assign a task to each host hosts:run-task      [Hosts -> Results] assign a task to each host and run hosts:results       [Hosts -> Results] get the past results of the hosts
+    hosts:count         [Hosts -> int] count the number of hosts hosts:sort          [Hosts -> Hosts] sort the hosts hosts:pipe          [Hosts -> ?] pipe the hosts to the given handler hosts:format        [Hosts -> str] format the data in a using the given template.
+    hosts:task          [Hosts -> Runners] assign a task to each host hosts:run-task      [Hosts -> Results] assign a task to each host and run hosts:results       [Hosts -> Results] get the past results of the hosts